tingan/globuzzer/README.md

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this command from the directory in which you want to install the application.

     git clone git@github.com:tingan/globuzzer.git
     cd globuzzer